 To combat the ascending death toll of children in back-over accidents, Congress recently introduced the Cameron Gulbransen Act.
 The act was named for a 2 year old who was killed when he was inadvertently backed-over by a SUV because the automobile’s blind spot made it virtually not possible for the driver to see him.

-The act directs the United States Department of Transportation to adopt new safety standards that will lead to the design and development of safety technologies to put a stop to injury and death to children caused by back-over accidents and will result in safeguards that will become standard equipment in all vehicles.
+The act directs the United States Department of Transportation to adopt new safety standards that will lead to the design and development of safety technologies to put a stop to injury to children caused by back-over accidents and will result in safeguards that will become standard equipment in all vehicles.

 The risks for school-age children of getting hit by a moving automobile are different from those for toddlers, Children under the age of 10 still need supervision when crossing the street, Oftentimes a school-age child will forget about vehicles traveling in the street and dart out suddenly and without warning.
 Many pedestrian accidents involving school-age children (6 t 11) occur in the morning and afternoon, and at times when children are typically at play.